John T. Frey,

 A notary authentication is a certification prepared by the Public Service Division of the Fairfax Circuit Court that verifies a notary’s commission is valid.
 Customers can obtain a notary authentication if the notary obtained their notary commission from the Fairfax Circuit Court.

-Customers must provide the original, properly notarized document to a clerk in the Public Service Division to obtain a notary authentication.
-Customers can request a notary authentication in person or through the mail.
+Customers must provide the original, properly notarized document to the Public Service Division to obtain a notary authentication.
+Due to social distancing protocols, customers can only request a notary authentication through the mail.

 Customers requesting an authentication through the mail must include a self-addressed, stamped envelope with their request, along with payment and the original notarized document.